 Slow Cooker “Campfire” Potatoes

-Make these Slow Cooker “Campfire” Potatoes for your next cookout or while camping if you have hook-ups.
+Make these Slow Cooker “Campfire” Potatoes for your next cookout or even for a weeknight dinner.

 sliced potatoes, onions and russet potates in a slow cooker